Brookesia brygooi

 Brookesia brygooi, commonly known as Brygoo's chameleon, Brygoo's pygmy chameleon, and the leaf chameleon, is a species of chameleon, a lizard in the family Chameleonidae.
 The species, which is endemic to Madagascar, was first described in 1995 by Raxworthy and Nussbaum and named in compliment to French herpetologist Édouard-Raoul Brygoo.

+A Brygoo's chameleon at a reptile expo in Las Vegas.

 Conservation status

 The International Union for Conservation of Nature classed B. brygooi as Least Concern.

 Distribution and habitat

 B. brygooi is endemic to southwestern Madagascar, where its type locality is Analavelona, Fianarantsoa Province, south-central Madagascar.
 Because it is widespread and commonly found in protected areas, it was listed as Least Concern by the International Union for Conservation of Nature.
 It can be found at elevations between 20 and 571 m above mean sea level (AMSL), and over an area of 147782 sqkm.
 Details about the true population of B. brygooi are unknown, although it is known to be widespread.
 It is found in many protected parks/areas/nature reserves, and is also protected under the Madagascar laws.